OFDMA, OFDM vs CDMA Comparison

 • Provides high levels of spectral efficiency.

-• Allows single frequency networks to be used – particularly important for broadcasters where this facility gives a significant improvement in spectral usage.
+• Allows single frequency networks to be used, significantly improving spectral usage – particularly important for broadcasters.

 • OFDM is sensitive to Doppler shift – frequency errors offset the receiver and if not corrected the orthogonality between the carriers is degraded.